-It is possible that an airplane that has just dodged an attack, now has an enemy in its own Field of Fire, and this enemy if not activated yet can also dodge and in the process of doing so end up aiming at a target of its own.
-In this case resolve first all the dodges, then all the damages while going up the chain.
+It is possible that a plane which dodges ends up with an enemy plane in its own Field of Fire, which can itself dodge and aim at a plane, etc. In this case resolve first all the dodges, then all the damages while going up the chain.